How to cook: a kitchen guide for students

 9. Get some kit

 We’ve already suggested you invest in a cheap stick blender as it’s great for making soups and smoothies.
-Another thing that is well worth buying, and will make you the most popular person in the house, is a slow cooker.
+Another thing that is well worth buying, is a slow cooker.
 You can chuck in everything for a casserole in this nice big crock pot, your meat, veg and a tin or two of tomatoes, switch it to low and forget about it for the rest of the day.
 Come dinner time there'll be a seriously tempting smell wafting from the kitchen.
 And slow cookers are really economical with electricity, so cheap and eco-friendly too.